PlanetHoster/nuxt-demo/README.md

    <img src="public/img/nuxt-logo1.svg" width="200" alt="Nuxt 3">
 </div>
 <br>
 Welcome to the Nuxt 3 Minimal Starter!
-This guide will help you deploy your Nuxt.js application on N0C hosting effortlessly.
+This guide will help you deploy your Nuxt.js application on <a href="https://www.planethoster.com/en/World-Hosting">N0C hosting</a>  effortlessly.
 Follow along for a seamless deployment experience.

 For more information on Nuxt 3, check out the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction).